apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Manually-invoking-the-generator-CLI.md

 % swift run swift-openapi-generator --help
 ```

+> Note: By default, the code is generated with the `package` access modifier, to make the generated code visible from other packages, add `--access-modifier public` to the invocation.

 ### Use the Swift package command

 As an alternative to invoking the CLI manually, you can also use the package command, which works similarly to the build plugin.